© Bobbie Jean Peachey

-I normally only last about 2 1/2 weeks before I just have to check to see if the cake is done.
+I normally last about 3 1/3 weeks before I just have to check to see if the cake is done.
 Of course, I must do a taste test in order to find out if it is ready.
 Try to leave enough of the cake to share with family and friends.

 To the Clipart Mountain Home

 Newspapers Public Domain

 The complete list of clip art on the combined sites of two cousins (Clipart Mountain and ABKL Designs) that includes all the clip art: animals, people, houses and buildings, cactus, computers, cultural clip art, food graphics, hobby images, dance, military, music, religious clip art, sports images, holiday clip art, medical clip art links, photos, education, school, books, doctors, trains, seasons, nurses, garden, flowers, fantasy, awards, pride ribbons and everything else you might want in clip art.